Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 Is Liquitex Basics better than Golden?

-Golden will be better than Liquitex Basics as it is highest-quality professional paint for artists, while Liquitex Basics is a student- grade paint.
+I have two sets of Golden acrylics and lots of Liquitex tubes.
+Golden will be better than Liquitex Basics as it is the highest-quality professional paint for artists, while Liquitex Basics is a student-grade paint.

-In general, Golden don’t make student-grade paints at all.
+In general, Golden doesn’t make student-grade paints at all.
 Only professional artist-grade acrylics.

 Liquitex Basics is more affordable than other Liquitex lines or Golden and has a lower pigment load, which means that the colors are not as intense or vibrant as those in Golden.